Dee Franklin

-Dareial Corrione Franklin (born August 15, 1992) is an American professional basketball player who is currently playing for the Hamar of the Icelandic 1. deild karla.
+Dareial Corrione Franklin (born August 15, 1992) is an American professional basketball player who is currently playing for the BC Metz Conniers of the FFBB NM2.

 Professional career

 After going undrafted in the 2017 NBA draft, Franklin has agreed to a deal with the Danish team, Randers Cimbria, for the 2018–19 season.
-In his first ever professional game, he recorded 21 points and 4 rebounds in a 81–95 loss to Horsens IC.
+In his first ever professional game, he recorded 21 points and 4 rebounds in an 81–95 loss to Horsens IC.
 He followed up his performance with 19 points, 5 rebounds and 2 steals to notch their first victory for the season as they defeated the EBAA, 101–90.

 In 2021, Franklin agreed to a deal with Hamar of the Icelandic second-tier 1. deild karla.
 In his first game with Hamar, Franklin recorded 26 points and 8 rebounds in a 71–86 losing effort to Álftanes.